-We believe that most of our bad debt expense, which was 4.2% of our net revenues in 2005, is primarily the result of missing or incorrect billing information on requisitions received from healthcare providers and the failure of patients to pay the portion of the receivable that is their responsibility rather than credit related issues.
+We believe that most of our bad debt expense, which was 3.9% of our net revenues in 2006, is primarily the result of missing or incorrect billing information on requisitions received from healthcare providers and the failure of patients to pay the portion of the receivable that is their responsibility rather than credit related issues.
 In general, we perform the requested tests and report test results regardless of whether the billing information is incorrect or missing.
 We subsequently attempt to contact the healthcare provider or patient to obtain any missing information and rectify incorrect billing information.
-Missing or incorrect information on requisitions adds complexity to and slows the billing process, creates backlogs of unbilled requisitions, and generally increases the aging of accounts receivable and bad debt expense (see "Regulation of Reimbursement for Clinical Laboratory Services").
+Missing or incorrect information on requisitions complicates and slows down the billing process, creates backlogs of unbilled requisitions, and generally increases the aging of accounts receivable and bad debt expense (see "Regulation of Reimbursement for Clinical Laboratory Services").
+The increased use of electronic ordering reduces the incidence of missing or incorrect information.
+See "Recent Changes in Payer Relationships" for a discussion of our billing to UNH and its members.